digitaltrails/onvifeye/README.md

 --------------------

 I'm experimenting with running the script as a systemd user service.
+I've had the service running for about a month with no issues, it handles the camera going in and out of private mode, it has been saving videos and sending emails for person-detection events.

 I set up a user service that lingers after logout and linger also means it will restart on a reboot.
 I set up a user such as ovadmin, installed